tapis-project/documentation/source/technical/systems.rst

 In addition to fine grained permissions support, Tapis also supports a higher level approach to granting access.
 This approach is known simply as *sharing*.
 The sharing API allows you to share a system with a set of users as well as share publicly with all users in a tenant.
 Sharing provides ``READ+EXECUTE`` access.
-When the system has a dynamic *effectiveUserId*, sharing also allows for MODIFY access to all paths for calls made through the Files service.
+When the system has a dynamic *effectiveUserId*, sharing also allows for MODIFY access to all file paths for calls made through the Files service.

 .. note::
-  Tapis permissions and sharing are independent of native permissions enforced by the underlying system host.
+  Note that there is one other case when a system is treated as having a dynamic *effectiverUserId* in the context of sharing, even with a static *effectiverUserId*.
+This is when the system type is ``IRODS`` and the attribute *useProxy* is set to ``true``.
+In this case the connection to the *IRODS* host is made using a special administrative account which then acts as the Tapis user.
+  So please be aware that for this type of system sharing the system or a file path will allow for MODIFY access.

 The most common use case for sharing a system is to publicly share the system with all users in the tenant.
 This would allow any user to use the system for execution or storage when running an application.